 Try this: Those blue cookies are the “Cookie Monster” and have crushed Oreos on the inside with chocolate chip cookie crumbles on the top.

-Stella Jean’s Ice Cream, University Heights + Point Loma
+Stella Jean’s Ice Cream, University Heights, Point Loma, Kensington + Pacific Beach

-The cool community behind Stella Jeans uses local ingredients when crafting its small-batch, handmade ice creams.
-The parlor is home to fan-favorite flavors like Mango Sticky Rice and Ube + Pandesal, and the brand is growing.
-Expect South Park and Carlsbad locations in 2023.
+The cool community behind Stella Jean’s uses local ingredients when crafting its small-batch, handmade ice creams.
+The parlor is home to fan-favorite flavors like Mango Sticky Rice and Ube + Pandesal Toffee, and the brand is growing.
+Expect South Park and Carlsbad locations to open later this year.

 Pro tip: Sample in the store, then pick up a pint of your favorite flavor so you can cool off at home.